Prisoner: History

 The earliest evidence of the existence of the prisoner dates back to 8,000 BC from prehistoric graves in Lower Egypt.
 This evidence suggests that people from Libya enslaved a San-like tribe.

 Psychological effects

-In solitary confinement
+Special Housing Units (SHU) syndrome

 Some of the most extreme adverse effects suffered by prisoners appear to be caused by solitary confinement for long durations.
 When held in "Special Housing Units" (SHU), prisoners are subject to sensory deprivation and lack of social contact that can have a severe negative impact on their mental health.